 I have three years of work experience.
 Would I still have to complete an internship before joining?
 Further, how tough is it to get an internship immediately after nine months from arrival?

 The Internship Presentation is a chilled out thing, really.
 It’s a final 15 min presentation on your take-aways in your work/internship experience.
 It doesn’t even involve a lot of technical know-how to be presented.
 So if you are planning to take up an internship for the assessment, there is no point.
 You can leverage your work experience itself.
 You don’t need to separately do an internship if you have had the work experience.

-The way getting a job or an internship works here is different.
+The process of getting a job or an internship is different.
 There is the concept of NETWORKING that you will detest after some point.
 It is basically keeping in constant touch with your contacts that you make at career fairs, LinkedIn and other people you would have met otherwise.
 IT IS A FULL TIME COMMITMENT OR JOB TO DO INTERNSHIP/JOB HUNTING.
-It’s the same case in any University.
-Just that Duke sometimes brings the company representatives to the campus.
-That’s the only difference between UIUC and MEM.
-Duke will actively train you to Network!
+It’s the same case in any grad school.
+What helps is that Duke will actively train you to Network!
 And you will have a series of Resume, Cover Letter Workshops and many such personal development activities that you have to promise yourself to make use of once at Duke.
 Because you honestly won’t find the time to do anything else besides managing your coursework and the endless team meetings.